Introducing the next step towards self-updating docs

 Your team, your customers, and the AI agents of the world all depend on accurate, accessible knowledge.

 Modern teams ship faster than documentation can keep up, and AI now depends on that documentation as much as humans do.
-Mintlify autopilot closes that gap with a self-updating documentation engine grounded in your codebase.
+The Mintlify agent and workflows closes that gap with a self-updating documentation engine grounded in your codebase.

-First, select repositories for autopilot to monitor and proactively identify documentation updates.
+You can select repositories for the agent to monitor and proactively identify documentation updates.
 Then, you’ll be able to:

 1. Detect code changes that require documentation updates

-Whenever you ship, no matter how big or small, autopilot reviews the changed files and identifies what is user-facing and what needs to be updated and reflected in your docs.
+Whenever you ship, no matter how big or small, the agent reviews the changed files and identifies suggestions for what needs to be updated and reflected in your docs.

 2. Surface the updates

-In the autopilot dashboard, you’ll see exactly which PRs introduced changes that may require documentation.
+In the agent panel, you’ll see exactly which PRs introduced changes that may require documentation.
 This means no more guessing, no more hunting information, no more asking your teammates “who knows how this works?”

 3. Generate documentation drafts